dannygaray60/uuid-generator-godot/README.md

 # uuid-generator-godot
-Plugin for an unique identifier generation (UUID)
+Plugin for an unique identifier generation (UUID).
+The generated UUID is copied to the clipboard

 # How to use
 Just copy the `addons/uuid` `addons/uuid_generator` folders to your addons.
 And enable `UUID Generator` plugin from Project Settings.